ArduPilot/ardupilot_wiki/common/source/docs/common-blheli32-passthru.rst

 - Pass-Through support allows the BLHeli application to be used to configure the ESCs while remaining connected to the autopilot
 - :ref:`Reversible DShot <blheli32-reversible-dshot>` (aka 3D mode) allows the motor to be spun in either direction
 - :ref:`Bi-directional Dshot <bidir-dshot>` allows the ESCs to send RPM back to the autopilot without the need for an additional telemetry connection
-- :ref:`ESC Telemetry <blheli32-esc-telemetry>` allowing the ESCs to send RPM, voltage and current information back to the autopilot so that it can be logged, viewed in real-time or even allow the removal of a :ref:`battery monitor <esc-telemetry-based-battery-monitor>`
+- :ref:`ESC Telemetry <blheli32-esc-telemetry>` allows the ESCs to send RPM, voltage and current information back to the autopilot so that it can be logged, viewed in real-time or even allow the removal of a :ref:`battery monitor <esc-telemetry-based-battery-monitor>`

 "BLHeli" covers covers multiple (sometimes competing) projects providing ESCs firmware and accompanying configuration software

 - BLHeli was the original open source software that is no longer maintained and is not available on modern ESCs
 - `BLHeli32 <https://github.com/bitdump/BLHeli>`__ is closed source and based on 32bit ARM MCUs.
 All modern BLHeli ESCs use BLHeli32
+- `BLHeli_S <https://github.com/bitdump/BLHeli>`__ is closed source and based on 32bit ARM MCUs.
+This is no longer actively maintained but the last published version, 16.7, is installed by default on "BLHeli_S" ESCs when shipped from the factory
 - `BLHeli_S JESC <https://jflight.net>`__ is paid, closed source software and 16bit allowing it to run on lower end hardware
 - `BLHeli_S BlueJay <https://github.com/mathiasvr/bluejay>`__ is free, open source software and 16bit